raspberrypi/documentation/usage/gpio/README.md

 ## GPIO pinout

 It's important to be aware of which pin is which.
-Some people use pin labels (like the [RasPiO ports plus](http://rasp.io/portsplus/) PCB, or the printable [Raspberry Leaf](https://github.com/splitbrain/rpibplusleaf)).
+Some people use pin labels (like the [RasPiO Portsplus](http://rasp.io/portsplus/) PCB, or the printable [Raspberry Leaf](https://github.com/splitbrain/rpibplusleaf)).

 ![](images/raspio-portsplus.jpg)

-A handy reference is available on the Raspberry Pi, by opening a terminal window and running the command `pinout`.
+A handy reference can be accessed on the Raspberry Pi by opening a terminal window and running the command `pinout`.
 This tool is provided by the [GPIO Zero](https://gpiozero.readthedocs.io/) Python library, which it is installed by default on the Raspbian desktop image, but not on Raspbian Lite.

 ![](images/gpiozero-pinout.png)